VincentDondain/xamarin-macios-wiki/ReleaseNotes/xamarin.ios_10.1.md

 As an alternative use HttpClient, which will use the native networking stack through a custom HttpMessageHandler (NSUrlSessionHandler).

+### Xamarin Analysis

+We added a new rule to our project analysis tool which ensures that iOS distribution builds do not include TestCloud support.
+App builds that initialize the Test Cloud agent will be rejected by Apple when submitted, as they use private API.

+*As a reminder you can run the Xamarin Analysis rules from Xamarin Studio's menu bar by selecting Project > Run Code Analysis.*

 ### Known Issues